-General Education Core Requirements and remaining Unrestricted Electives\\\\
+General Education Core Requirements and remaining Unrestricted Electives (38-41 credits) 120

-(38-41 credits)

-- \ May require prior coursework depending upon Math placement - \\ The number of Arts and Sciences Electives required is determined by the student's foreign language placement.
-A total of 6 elective credits must be fulfilled by Arts and Sciences courses, inclusive of foreign language coursework. - \\\ The foreign language proficiency requirement is described on page 22. - \\\\ Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core.
-See page 16 for all General Education Core requirements as well as the key for Area of Inquiry (AI) codes.
+- May require prior coursework depending upon Math placement - The foreign language proficiency requirement is described previously in the Catalog. - The number of Arts and Sciences Electives required is determined by the student's foreign language placement.
+A total of 6 elective credits must be fulfilled by Arts and Sciences courses, inclusive of foreign language coursework. - Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core as described in the Catalog previously.